-The issue with cannabis edibles is the dosage is highly variable.
+The variability in edible dosage is a significant concern when it comes to cannabis edibles.
 This is especially true for home-cooked foods.
 It’s much easier to overdose from an edible than it is from smoking marijuana or other forms of use.
 Because it takes time for the effects of a consumable to be perceived, a person might mistake a lack of feeling, meaning he didn’t eat enough of the substance to get high and consume more.
 This dramatically increases the chances of an overdose.

 Regulations and Edible Cannabis

-Like other forms of use, laws, and rules concerning edible cannabis vary from the state level down to the local, and across state lines.
+Like other forms of use, laws, and rules concerning edible cannabis vary from the state-level laws down to the local, and across state lines.
 In general, edible cannabis should only be consumed on private property and in a kid-free zone in states and locations that allow the use of marijuana.